 Are there restrictions after Sclerotherapy?

 No. After Sclerotherapy all normal activities may be resumed, without any limitations.
-Compression hosiery may be required, for a one to a few weeks after Sclerotherapy.
+Compression hosiery may be required, for one to a few weeks after Sclerotherapy.

 How many Sclerotherapy treatments are required?